0xr0bert/r0bert-dev/content/posts/2022/09/04/r-licensing-is-a-mess.md

 ---
-title: The state of R licensing is a complete mess
+title: Lots of R code is illegal
 author: Robert Greener
-date: 2022-08-31
+date: 2022-09-04
 description: "The R ecosystem has appeared to completely ignore free-software licensing"
 tags: ["licensing", "R"]
-draft: true
 ---

 **Disclaimer: I am not a lawyer, this is just my opinion as lay-person with experience with free-software.**